 She added, “The shift from subsistence to cash-based production has altered relations and land-use dynamics, and different societal groups are experiencing these changes in different ways.
 In promoting more sustainable and inclusive investment landscapes, these variegated experiences need to be more effectively communicated, heard and considered.”

-It is these experiences that are reflected in the in-process films, with the first set of screenings in Kilombero on 12 September 2017.
-The work will culminate in a two-day event from 8-9 November at the National Museum and House of Culture in Dar Es Salaam, Tanzania, where the final products will be shown alongside a day of dialogue on smallholder inclusion across different landscapes, a photo exhibition and storymaps with tea, rice and sugarcane producers.
+It is these experiences that are reflected in the films, with the first set of screenings in Kilombero on 12 September 2017.
+The work will culminate in a week-long exhibition from 22-28 November at the National Museum and House of Culture in Dar Es Salaam, Tanzania, where the final products will be shown alongside a photo exhibition and storymaps with tea, rice and sugarcane producers.
+The series will culminate in a day of dialogue on 29 November on smallholder inclusion across different landscapes.